rm511130/Tanzu-Workshop-TKGI/README.md

   - `export user=user3`
   - ```
     echo $user
-    user3
     pks get-credentials $user-cluster
     ```
-- Each workshop participant will be assigned a Ubuntu VM previously set up for the execution of hands-on Labs.
-Your Laptop or Desktop will only be used for two purposes:
-     - SSH'ing or PuTTY'ing into the Ubuntu VM
-     - Browsing web pages
 - Throughout this document, when it's time for hands-on labs, you will see the following icon:

 ![](./images/lab.png)